-If you want to rent your property to someone with a Section 8 voucher, price your property at a rate the housing authority finds reasonable.
+If you want to rent your property to someone with a Housing Choice Voucher, price your property at a rate the housing authority finds reasonable.
 If the housing authority deems the price too above fair market value, you will need to lower your rate if you want to accommodate the program.
 You have the option to request a rent raise once a year.
 To do so, you must give the housing authority and tenant notice 60 days in advance.

 Annual property inspections protect the tenant and draw your attention to repairs that need your attention.
 Catching repairs yearly, keeps them from getting worse and becoming a more expensive issue.
 However, it can be frustrating to worry about units passing inspection, even more so when they don’t.
 What one property inspector views as a serious defect, might not be noticeable prior to inspection, making it difficult to prepare to pass inspections.
 If you fail an inspection, you have to make the needed repairs and schedule a re-inspection.
 If you fail again, you could risk losing a portion of that month’s rent or even the full Section 8 subsidy.